Xootr

 Xootr (pronounced "zoo-ter") is an American manufacturer of folding kick scooters and was formerly a seller of folding bicycles.
 Xootr scooters are characterized by 180mm wheels with aluminum hubs, and a hand brake for the front wheel (for the rear on old models).
-One defining feature of Xootr scooters is the relatively large wheels they are equipped with, as well as the hinge system, which uses a pin.
+One defining feature of Xootr scooters is the relatively large wheels they are equipped with, as well as the hinge system, which locked with a pin until 2015, and then with the Quick Click latch thereafter.

 Xootr scooters were originally introduced in 1999 by Nova Cruz Products.
-Since 2003, the Xootr scooter has been manufactured and sold by Xootr LLC.
+From 2003 to September 2026, the Xootr scooter was manufactured and sold by Xootr LLC.
+The Xootr is currently manufactured and sold by Step Shop (Netherlands).

 Manufacturer

 Xootr began when Karl Ulrich, Nathan Ulrich, and Tom Miner (along with partners, Lunar Design and Cheskin Research, and several other investors) founded Nova Cruz Products.
 Nova Cruz designed, manufactured, and sold the Xootr kick scooter.
 Including the Xootr eX3 electric scooter, and the Voloci electric motorbike.